URTH Night Filter Plus+

 For best results when using the filter always make sure that it is clean and free of any fingerprints.
 This can be achieved using a blower brush for removing larger particles, cleaning fluid that will not damage nano-coated optical glass, and a microfibre cleaning cloth.
 Urth produces a Glass Cleaning Kit which contains all these items in a handy travel-ready recycled nylon case.

-Like any circular screw-in filter it is best used without any other filters.
-Therefore before adding this filter to your lens you should remove any existing filters such as a UV, C-PL (Polarizer) etc. Once attached, this filter will not have any effect on your autofocus, however, it will increase your exposure by 1-stop.
+Like any circular screw-in filter, it is best used without any other filters attached to your lens.
+This is not a filter that you would normally need to combine with another filter anyway.
+Therefore, before adding this filter to your lens, you should remove any existing filters such as a UV, C-PL (Polarizer) etc. Once attached, this filter will not have any effect on your autofocus, however, it will increase your exposure by 1-stop.

 - Those that love shooting at night when there is a lot of mixed lighting